Impact Employment Programs

 Employer: Wildstone Construction and Engineering

-On average, 700 tonnes of construction and demolition waste sorted each week-long sort, 3 or 4 times a year!
+On average, 700 tonnes of construction and demolition waste sorted each week-long sort!

 Litter Pick Up